alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 # UpgradeableSimpleExchange

-## Summary

 This component allows users to execute P2P exchanges between a set of two assets on Agoric network.

 ## Details

-The exchange contract was written with simplicity in mind.
+The SimpleExchange was written with simplicity in mind.
 It holds the order books which is filled when users submit a buy or sell order to the contract, describing what asset they give and what asset they want.
-The SimpleExchange contract introduces keywords `Asset` and `Price`, which will be assigned to a specific ERTP issuer when the contract is instantiated.
+The contract introduces the keywords `Asset` and `Price`, which will be assigned to a specific ERTP issuer when the contract is instantiated.

-When a user is building the offer proposal, if he assigns the `Asset` to the `want` keyword, and the `Price` to the `give`, this will be reflected as a `buy order`, and vice-versa for a `sell order`.
+When a user is building the offer proposal, if he assigns the keyword `Asset` to `want`, and the `Price` to `give`, this will be reflected as a `buy order`, and vice-versa for a `sell order`.

-In order to execute the exchange, users have to simply issue offers to the contract with information about what they give and what they want, and provide the respective payment.
+To execute the exchange, users have to simply issue offers to the contract with information about what they give and what they want, and provide the respective payment.
 As soon as that order matches with an existing or new order, the contract will execute the trade and the counterparties will receive their desired assets.

 The contract is upgradeable, so its logic can be updated without having to redeploy the contract and preserving the state of the contract.